SandraCoburn/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n) - It doesn't matter if there are O(1) inside the loop.
+a) O(n) - Linear time.
+It doesn't matter if there are O(1) inside the loop.
 If n changes it affects the number of loops the while makes.

-b) O(n^2) - There are two loops that will get affected according to the n value.
+b) O(nlogn) - Log linear time.
+There are two loops that will get affected according to the n value.

-c) O(1) - It's constant because no matter what the value of n is, there is gonna be only one operation done.
+c) O(logn) - Logaritmic time.
+The number of operations increases verry little in comparison to the variable.
+The function logn increases very slowly. = O(logn)

 ## Exercise II